binarythistle/Terraform-Multi-Cloud/README.md

 # Multi-cloud with Terraform

-This project attempts to run 3 concurrent Terraform process to provision and deploy the same single container app to each of the 3 major cloud providers: Amazon Web Services, Google Cloud Platform & Microsoft Azure to see which is the fastest!
+This project attempts to run 3 concurrent Terraform processes to provision and deploy the same single container app to each of the 3 major cloud providers: Amazon Web Services, Google Cloud Platform & Microsoft Azure to see which is the fastest.
 The high-level set up is shown below:

 ![Solution Overview](/arch.jpg)